Capacitated spatial clustering with multiple constraints and attributes: Related Work

-We introduce a novel approach that covers and unifies location-allocation and partitional clustering.
-The approach covers a wide range of extensions utilized in both methodologies.
-We refer to the proposed approach as PACK (PlAcement with Capacitated K-family \footnote{Here, k-family refers to the family of different variants of K-mean, i.e. K-mean, K-medoid, and K-median}).
-We have proposed earlier versions of PACK, with fewer extensions, in \citet{Lahderanta19} and \citet{Loven2020a}.
+\textbf{Non-spatial attributes.} In many real world scenarios it is necessary to consider also non-spatial attributes.
+Such an approach is referred to as \textit{dual clustering} \citep{Lin2005}.

+Dual clustering methods can be divided into two subcategories: the hybrid distance measure approach, and the separate clustering operations approach \citep{Zhu2020}.
+In the first approach, the spatial and non-spatial attributes are included with a distance measure, which consists of both a spatial and a non-spatial similarity measure, each weighted depending on the problem in question. \citet{Lin2005} further develop the Interleaved Clustering-Classification algorithm with a hybrid-distance measure, with weight $w$ in the spatial attributes and weight $1 - w$ in the non-spatial attributes. \cite{Zhang2007} aim to obtain non-overlapping clusters by embedding a penalized spatial distance measure (PSD).
+They compare PSD to tje standard 2-dimensional Euclidean distance with only spatial attributes and to 3-dimension Euclidean with spatial and non-spatial attributes.

+Again, however, we found no related work that considers non-spatial attributes jointly with capacitated clustering.

+\textbf{PACK.} We have proposed earlier versions of our approach, named PACK (see Section~\ref{method}), with fewer extensions, in \citet{Lahderanta19} and \citet{Loven2020a}.
+Newest version of PACK includes many of the approaches presented in the related work and most importantly PACK allows the use of multiple extensions simultaneously, which none of the previous studies have implemented.
 For highlighting the novelty of this article, we summarize the extensions introduced in the different versions in Table~\ref{Comparison}.